Leonard "Buddy" N. Thompson III Profile Photo

 Buddy was born in St. Paul, MN, to Jewel and Leonard, the second oldest of 5 siblings.

-Buddy climbed the Grand Teton in 1970, the first of many summits, and moved to
+Buddy climbed the Grand Teton in 1970, the first of many Grand summits, and moved to

 Jackson, WY in 1973.
 He later moved to Victor, Idaho in 1989.
-Jackie joined Buddy to
+Buddy was the love of

-with disabilities or dementia.
+those with disabilities and dementia.
 He was a great reader, keenly interested in history,

 philosophy, and classical literature.
 He wrote poetry.